DOWNLOADS & PRODUCTS

 the validity and reliability of the assessment.

-- IEP teams decide whether students who are classified as ELLs with significant cognitive disabilities participate in the Alternate ACCESS for ELLs.
+- IEP teams decide whether students who are classified as ELLs with significant cognitive disabilities participate in Alternate ACCESS for ELLs

-- The following criteria were designed to help IEP teams determine whether the Alternate ACCESS for ELLs is an appropriate test for students.
+- The following criteria were designed to help IEP teams determine whether Alternate ACCESS for ELLs is an appropriate test for students

-If the IEP team has found the following 4 criteria to be true the student is eligible to participate in the Alternate ACCESS for ELLs:
+The IEP team may use the following criteria to determine student eligibility for participation in Alternate ACCESS for ELLs:

-4. The student is or will be participating in his/her state-wide alternate accountability assessment.
+- The student is or will be participating in his or her statewide alternate assessment based on alternate achievement standards.

-Alternate ACCESS can be ordered along with ACCESS for ELLs test materials from MetriTech, Inc. via the established order process, beginning October 2012.
-For detailed information on ordering, handling, and returning Alternate ACCESS for ELLs test materials, please refer to the ACCESS for ELLs® webpage.
+Alternate ACCESS can be ordered along with ACCESS for ELLs test materials from DRC via the established order process.

 Unlike ACCESS for ELLs, the Alternate ACCESS for ELLs assessment is individually administered for all four sections (Listening, Reading, Writing, and Speaking) of the test.